blakeaustin01/rousix-surplus-planner/README.md

 - a planning timeline
 - a machine tier to discuss

-The prototype generates:
+The app generates:

 - direct contribution coverage
-- planning gap
+- remaining planning gap
 - cash-only monthly target
 - suggested discussion tier
-- plain-English explanation
+- plain-English summary
-- guided roadmap with expandable stage explanations
+- expandable roadmap stages

-## Roadmap structure
+## Visitor-facing roadmap

-Each roadmap stage explains:
+Each stage explains:

-1. What this stage means
+1. What happens here
-2. What the visitor should review
+2. What to review
-3. What Rousix could discuss
+3. How Rousix may help
-4. What this stage does not promise
+4. Important note

-## Important disclaimer
+## Disclaimer

 This app is for educational and marketing demonstration purposes only.